dotnet/csharplang/proposals/format.md

 interpolated string.
 This means it will be valuable to have overloads which differ only on `string` and `ValueFormattableString`.
 Such an overload today with `FormattableString` is not valauble as the compiler will always prefer the `string` version (unless the developer uses an explicit cast).

+### More efficient string.format

+Allow for interpolated strings to bind to more efficient `string.Format` overloads.

 ## Open Issuess